ReginaSherman/ga-project-2/presentations.md

 ### Requirements

-Your video should be uploaded to YouTube, Vimeo or a similar service. **Please do not  put it in a Github repository** since it will probably be at least 500MB.
+Your video should be uploaded to YouTube, Vimeo or a similar service. **Please do not  put it in a Github repository** since it will probably be at least 500MB. **LinkedIn** also supports [video hosting](https://www.linkedin.com/help/linkedin/answer/100983).

 If you have a Gmail account, you already have a YouTube account.
 Just go to https://www.youtube.com/dashboard.